Foundation Diet and Health

 This page was translated through Google Translator

-The edible and tasty blackberry shoots sprout in spring.
-Blackberry leaf shoots can be found worldwide.
+The edible and tasty raw blackberry shoots are harvested in spring.
+Organic blackberry leaf shoots are preferable.

 Given the lack of nutritional information for this ingredient, we did not include it in the calculations for the nutrition table.